 Besides GABA, melatonin is another important hormone that reduces with age, and its release is stimulated by oestrogen and progesterone.
 Melatonin coordinates our circadian rhythms, giving us the sleepy sensation at night time.

-We aren’t saying you should have a tipple before bed as this can poorly affect your sleep in other ways, but if your lack of sleep is affecting your daytime activities and mood, you can consider treatments such as hormone replacement therapy (HRT) or cognitive behavioural therapy (CBT).
-Both are very effective, another alternative being over the counter melatonin, which has also been shown to be beneficial.
+If your lack of sleep is affecting your daytime activities and mood, you can consider treatments such as hormone replacement therapy (HRT) or cognitive behavioural therapy (CBT).
+Research shows both are effective, though you may have to try them in order to determine what works best for you.
+Another alternative to help with sleep during menopause is taking over the counter melatonin, which has also been shown to be beneficial.

 Developing healthy waking and sleeping habits can help too.
 There's even a term for it, "sleep hygiene".
 Tips for practising good sleep hygiene include: